tlwilliams895/curriculum-docs/src/curriculum/creating.rst

 -  Conceptual review and Q&A
 -  Presentation of examples, focusing on potentially confusing and/or important areas of the lesson
--  Hands-on practice (aka “studios”) using an instructor-created activity
+-  Hands-on practice (aka "studios") using an instructor-created activity
 -  Peer-to-peer/group practice, such as pair programming, mob programming, or peer-to-peer coding challenges